ihmeuw/easylink/docs/source/user_guide/tutorials/getting_started.rst

 to ask your system administrator for these.
 The parameters shown above would work for someone on the Simulation Science team at IHME.
 For more information see the `Slurm docs <https://slurm.schedmd.com/overview.html>`_.

-The ``implementation_resources`` parameter specificies the compute resources which will be reserved by the Slurm system for the implementation container for each step, including a ``time_limit`` for the job's execution.
+The ``implementation_resources`` parameter specifies the compute resources which will be reserved by the Slurm system for the implementation container for each step, including a ``time_limit`` for the job's execution.

 .. note::